faberNovel/DynamicOverlay/README.md

     ...
 }
 ```
 If you do not specify a behavior in the overlay view hierarchy, it uses a default one.

 ## Magnetic notch overlay

 `MagneticNotchOverlayBehavior` is a `DynamicOverlayBehavior` instance.
 It is the only behavior available for now.

 It describes an overlay that can be dragged up and down alongside predefined notches.
 Whenever a drag gesture ends, the overlay motion will continue until it reaches one of its notches.

 ### Specifying the notches

-The preferred way to define the  magnetic notch overlay notches is to declare an `CaseIterable` enum:
+The preferred way to define the notches is to declare an `CaseIterable` enum:

 ```swift
 enum Notch: CaseIterable, Equatable {